Introduction

 On-the-job training provided by employees might be generic, project-specific, or employer-specific.
 In-house staff development courses, postgraduate study, external courses, and workshops will all aid in the expansion of your skills and knowledge.

-Keep up with the newest advancements in plant science and related fields, as well as environmental concerns and regulatory changes that may have an impact on your work.
-Attending conferences will keep you up to date on the newest developments in the sector while also providing important networking opportunities with other professionals.
+Keep up with the newest advancements in plant science and related fields, environmental concerns, and regulatory changes that may impact your work.
+Attending conferences will keep you updated on the newest developments in the sector while also providing important networking opportunities with other professionals.

-Down-to-earth Plant scientists continue to work on their increasingly difficult goal to keep plants growing so that biological infrastructures around the world may remain viable and the Planet can survive.
+Down-to-earth Plant scientists continue to work on their increasingly difficult goal to keep plants growing so that biological infrastructures worldwide may remain viable and the Planet can survive.

 Advice from the Wise